jpuri/draftjs-to-html/readme.md

 9. Converts hashtags to anchor tag: `<a href="#tag" class="wysiwyg-hashtag">#tag</a>`.

 9. `customEntityTransform` can be used for transformation of a custom entity block to html.
+If present its call to generate html for entity.
+It can take 2 parameter:
+   1. `entity` ( object with { type, mutalibity, data})
+   2. `text` text present in the block.

 10. Adding style property to block tag for block level styles like text-align: `<p style="text-align: right">text</p>`.